Women, Gender and Sexual Studies Concentration 2022-2023 Edition

 • Mailee Kue, Executive Director of the Center for Diversity and Inclusion

-• Heather Pond Lacey, Associate Professor, Psychology
+• Heather Pond Lacey, Associate Professor, Applied Psychology

 The Women, Gender, and Sexuality Studies Concentration is a liberal arts, interdisciplinary program that offers students the opportunity to apply a critical lens to fundamental structures of human interaction and cultural production.
 Students learn about current scholarship in women’s history and culture, gender studies, sexuality studies, and feminist theory.
 Questions motivating this scholarship include: How have gender and sexuality been used as systems of social control throughout history?
 How have they served as catalysts for social change?
 Are gender and sexuality biologically determined or socially constructed?
 What types of messages do mass media and popular culture give us about gender and sexuality, and how do these messages influence self-identity?
 Using a range of disciplinary methodologies and perspectives, students develop a deeper understanding of the structures of power that shape gender and sexual identity.
-Students concentrating in WGSS will:
+Students concentrating in WGSS should be able to:

-• Explain various conceptions of gender and sexuality and indicate how these conceptions might reinforce or disrupt social structures
+• Explain various conceptions of gender and sexuality and indicate how these conceptions might reinforce or disrupt social structures.

 Required Courses

-Women, Gender, and Sexuality Studies
+WGS/LCS 250Women, Gender, and Sexuality Studies3

-Women, Gender, and Sexuality Studies Seminar (capstone course)
+WGS 490Women, Gender, and Sexuality Studies Seminar (capstone course)3

 Electives